Hack For Peace — Cross-European Hackathon

 Did you find this article valuable?

-Support Oleksandr (Sasha) Khivrych by becoming a sponsor.
+Support Oleksandr Khivrych's blog by becoming a sponsor.
 Any amount is appreciated!